zoisite-rb/zoisite-rb/guides/source/testing.md

 [`Minitest::Assertions`](http://docs.seattlerb.org/minitest/Minitest/Assertions.html).

 With minitest you can add your own assertions.
-In fact, that's exactly what Rails does.
+In fact, that's exactly what Zoisite does.
 It includes some specialized assertions to make your life easier.

 NOTE: Creating your own assertions is a topic that we won't cover in depth in this guide.

-### Rails-Specific Assertions
+### Zoisite-Specific Assertions

-Rails adds some custom assertions of its own to the `minitest` framework:
+Zoisite adds some custom assertions of its own to the `minitest` framework:

 | Assertion                                                                         | Purpose |
 | --------------------------------------------------------------------------------- | ------- |